aio-libs/aiozmq/docs/rpc.rst

 Annotaion should be any :term:`callable` that accepts a value as single argument and returns *actual value*.

-If annotation call raises exceptionб that exception is sent to the client wrapped in :exc:`ParameterError`.
+If annotation call raises exception, that exception is sent to the client wrapped in :exc:`ParameterError`.

 Value, returned by RPC call, can be checked by optional *return annotation*.